-In my archeological exploration of old computer files, I came across to another simple but interesting Amiga Basic program that I programmed in 1989.
+In my archaeological exploration of old computer files, I came across another simple but exciting Amiga Basic program I programmed in 1989.
 It is named “Foglie”, the Italian name for leaves.
-It was an attempt to explore some ideas of functional plant morphology modeling.
+It was an attempt to explore some ideas of functional plant morphology modelling.
 The stimulus comes after the reading of the paper by Karl J. Niklas on issue 213 of Le Science (the Italian edition of the Scientific American magazine ).
-The article titled “Computer-simulated plant evolution” and was a description of the modeling of plants to study their interaction with the environment.
-It was a fascinating paper, and still simple and primitive graphics was catching my imagination.
-Nowadays the field of digital morphology come to an age (just to mention one, Avatar) and we can have an idea of this progress in the level of realism in movies, video games, TV programs.
-My curiosity an interest has been always caught by the form and shapes of the organism and the structure of leafs nervation was an intriguing pattern very much related to my acquaintance with the fascinating fractals objects, another recurrent topic in the pages of scientific magazines of the period.
+The article titled “Computer-simulated plant evolution” described the modelling of plants to study their interaction with the environment.
+It was a fascinating paper; still, simple and primitive graphics caught my imagination.
+Nowadays, the field of digital morphology has come to an age (just to mention one, Avatar), and we can have an idea of this progress in the level of realism in movies, video games, and TV programs.
+However, the organism’s form and shape have always caught my curiosity and interest.
+The structure of leaf nervation was an intriguing pattern related to my acquaintance with the fascinating fractals objects, another recurrent topic in the pages of scientific magazines of the period.

 At that time, I did also my first upgrade from the “mythical” Commodore VIC 20 to the then rising stars MSX computers (MSX was a standardized home computer architecture popular in the ’80.
-Different company invested money in this new system, my lovely parents gave me as a gift MSX Philips VG-8010).
-The superb graphics capability of the MSX basics (an extended version of the Microsoft Basic) compared to the Commodore systems gave me the opportunity to easily dive in programming computer graphics.
-Among, the various projects, I did program a two dimensional verion of the Niklas’ algorithm and the first version of the program Foglie.
+Different companies invested money in this new system, and my lovely parents gave me as a gift MSX Philips VG-8010).
+The superb graphics capability of the MSX basics (an extended version of the Microsoft Basic) compared to the Commodore systems allowed me to dive quickly into programming computer graphics.
+Among the various projects, I did program a two-dimensional version of the Niklas algorithm and the first version of the program named Foglie.